mindspore-ai/docs/docs/mindsponge/docs/source_en/user/simulation.md

 After encapsulating the three basic units, MindSpore executes the training process by calling the train() function of the Model module, while MindSpore SPONGE executes the simulation process by calling the run() function of the Sponge module.
 In MindSpore, different callback functions can be used to process the information in the training process (without changing the calculation diagram).
 For example, LossMonitor() function can be used to monitor the parameter changes in the training process, and ModelCheckpoint() function can be used to save network parameters.
 However, MindSpore SPONGE can also use a callback function to process information during simulation.
 For example, RunInfo() function is used to print parameter information during training, and WriteH5MD() is used to record the changes of system coordinates during simulation as a simulation trajectory.

-## System(Molecule) Module
+## System (Molecule) Module

 The system (molecular) module is used to describe the chemical properties of the molecular system, such as chemical composition, topological information, spatial coordinates, etc. System simulation of the basic class (parent) is mindsponge system.
 The Molecule, it contains the main parameters are:

 - atom_name: Indicate the atom name of each atom in the system, which is used to distinguish different atoms
 - atom_type: Specify the atom type of each atom in the system, which is used to set force field parameters
-- Atomic mass (atom_mass) : Specify the mass of each atom in the system
+- atom_mass : Specify the mass of each atom in the system
 - atom_charge: Point charge of each atom in the system
 - coordinate: The space coordinate of the atom of the system
 - Periodic box (pbc_box) : Size of periodic boundary condition "protocell" box
 - bond: Bond connection between atoms (single and double bonds are not distinguished)
-- residue: Used to distinguish between molecular fragments in macromolecules or different molecules in the system.
-(The concept of residue in Molecule is similar to that of residue in the PDB document.
-Each residue can be used to represent not only a single amino acid residue but also a single small molecule, such as water and inorganic salt ions.)
+- residue: Used to distinguish between molecular fragments in macromolecules or different molecules in the system (The concept of residue in Molecule is similar to that of residue in the PDB document.
+Each residue can be used to represent not only a single amino acid residue but also a single small molecule, such as water and inorganic salt ions).

 The Molecule class can be initialized by passing in the above arguments artificially: